RocketChat/docs-old/quick-start/installing-and-updating/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 You can now optionally login and set some of the preferences, such as bot avatar.
 When finished, log out of the bot account.

-With the bot account created, you can force it to join by simply rebooting the server, upon which the init script should automatically launch your chat room, and the bot should join the “General” room.
+With the bot account created, you can force it to join by simply rebooting the server, upon which the init script should automatically launch your chat room, and the bot should join the ÃÂ¢ÃÂÃÂGeneralÃÂ¢ÃÂÃÂ room.

 For basic command help, in the chat message box, type BOTNAME help (where BOTNAME is your bot's name).